amritMohanty/Banana-speaks-2.0/README.md

 ### Sidenotes:-
     - since the javascript get interpreted and compiled top to bottom, we should put script file just before ending the body tag.
     - after `33.30` he explains how to get reference for btn-translate in JS file.
         - here querySelector is used and assigned to a variable
+        - next is to listen to an event, for interaction btwn users and application. ways of interaction are scroll, click ,touch etc.
+            - `addEventListener("user_action, function)`
+            - `document` is an api!?! research on this
+            -